mramshaw/Google-Assistant/README.md

 It is possible to configure Google Assistant so as to trigger multiple actions with a single voice command.

+Google Actions offers `Built-in intents`, `Templates` and `Home automation` - any of which may serve your purposes.

+For everything else there are `Custom intents` - which will open a [Dialogflow](#dialogflow) console in a new window.

 ## DialogFlow

-While it is possible to create basic actions within the Google Actions console, for more sophisticated actions there is the aptly-named [DialogFlow](http://dialogflow.com/).
+While it is possible to create simple actions within the Google Actions console, for more sophisticated actions there is the aptly-named [DialogFlow](http://dialogflow.com/).

 Google originally purchased [API.AI](http://api.ai) which it rebranded as DialogFlow.
 [API.AI was previously